neSneSgB/midway_pic_tool/README.md

 # midway_pic_tool

+A more up-to-date Python port can be found here: https://github.com/neSneSgB/midway_pic_tool_py, this repository mainly serves as an archive of the original C version that I modified before porting it.

 Tool to read and (optionally) modify serial number and/or date from PIC16F57 dump used in many Atari/Midway games
 by Pat Daderko (DogP) based on MAME midway_serial_pic_device::generate_serial_data from midwayic.cpp by Aaron Giles, extra functionalities added by neSneSgB